Bulk CSV Import

 - Map Columns — Signplanr auto-matches your CSV columns to sign fields.
 Review the matches and adjust any that look wrong using the dropdown.
 Columns you don't need can be set to "Skip this column".

-- Review Sign Types — If your CSV references sign types that don't exist in your organisation yet, you'll see a review step.
-For each unknown type, choose to:
+- Review Sign Types — If your CSV references types not currently pinned to this event, you'll see a review step:

-- Create new type — adds it to your sign type library automatically
+- Create new type — adds it to your library and pins it to this event

-- Map to existing — link it to a type you already have
+- Map to existing — link the CSV name to a type you already have

 - Skip — import the signs without a type